-The Town currently has \$3,000,000 in outstanding Bond Anticipation Notes which mature on December 15, 2010.
-The maturing notes will be retired from a combination of proceeds from the Series B Bonds and state grants.
+In addition to the Notes of this issue, the Town has \$2,500,000 in outstanding Bond Anticipation Notes which mature on December 15, 2010.

 Overlapping and Underlying Indebtedness

 Apart from the Town, other political subdivisions with power to issue debt or cause taxes to be levied on taxable property in the Town are various beach associations.